-Blocking digestive enzymes may reverse shock, stop multiorgan failureJanuary 23rd, 2013 in Medical research /
+Blocking digestive enzymes may reverse shock, stop multiorgan failureJanuary 23, 2013 in Medicine & Health / Medical research

 New research from the University of California, San Diego published in the Jan.
 23 issue of Science Translational Medicine moves researchers closer to understanding and developing treatments for shock, sepsis and multiorgan failure.
 Collectively, these maladies represent a major unmet medical need: they are the number one cause of mortality in intensive care units in the United States, with hundreds of thousands of deaths annually.
 There is currently no treatment for these conditions in spite of many clinical trials.